Return to top

 🍽️ Serving Suggestions

-• To Defrost: To defrost the uncooked donuts, place the frozen donuts on a baking tray lined with baking paper and allow them to come to room temperature before cooking.
-Glaze the donuts or dip in cinnamon sugar right before serving.
+Defrosting: To defrost my uncooked donuts, I place the frozen donuts on a baking tray lined with parchment paper and let them come to room temperature before baking.
+I always add the glaze or dip them in cinnamon sugar right before serving so they taste fresh.

 ❓Recipe FAQs